 Proving a Skylight Injury or Death Claim

-In order to hold a property owner, contractor, or other party liable for a skylight fall injury or death, you must follow the same protocol that applies to almost all personal injury cases.
+To hold a negligent property owner, contractor, or another party liable for a skylight fall injury or death, you must follow the same protocol that applies to almost all personal injury cases.
 This includes proving:

 Duty of Care

 Duty of care refers to a person’s or a company’s obligation to keep other people safe.
 Almost everyone has a duty of care at some point in their day.
 For example, when you are driving to the store for milk, you have a duty of care to prevent a car accident.

 The question in skylight fall cases is who had the duty of care, and to what extent does this duty of care apply?
 This is the first step in proving a skylight injury or death claim.